akash-network/docs/guides/install.md

 The Akash Suite was originally composed of a full node `akashd` and the client `akashctl`.
 The full node `akashd` was the tendermint-based blockchain node that implemented the decentralized exchange. `akashctl` was the client used to access the exchange and network in general.

-The two binaries listed above have since been consoladated a single binary called `akash`.
+The two binaries listed above have since been consoladated to a single binary called `akash`.

 ### MacOS